cnacode/agentic-optimal-planning/readme.md

 The script outputs the final message history for each task, including the generated plan, review results, and PDDL translation.

-## License

-This project is licensed under the MIT License.
-See `LICENSE.md` for details.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.